EagleoutIce/lithie-docker/README.md

 Contains the docker-files to compile lithie-documents.

 This setup will one of the core components of [sltx](https://github.com/EagleoutIce/sltx), the base-structure was loosely.
+The collection-data for texlive may be found [here](https://tug.org/svn/texlive/trunk/Master/tlpkg/tlpsrc/).

-inspired by the container that sltx used previously: [xu-cheng/latex-docker](https://github.com/xu-cheng/latex-docker).
+Inspired by the container that sltx used previously: [xu-cheng/latex-docker](https://github.com/xu-cheng/latex-docker).

 Other containers will probably be added in the future :D